ellenkwok/CreativeProgrammingAndElectronics/July 22nd/README.md

 **Assignment 4 - getting started with Arduino**

 For this assignment, I wanted to make something that looks more festive and fun.
 I decided to create this by using a photoresistor to turn on different colors of LED lights randomly.
 The LED lights will also be blinking when they are turned on.
 I decided to have the lights turn on when it's dark because I feel like that makes more sense.
+The inspiration of this project came from the idea of having something like a christmas light that can turn on and off by itself as I never remember to turn off my own fairy light.

 **Set up of the circuit**